 Professor Rantanen specializes in intellectual property law.
 His regular courses include Introduction to Intellectual Property, Patent Law, and Trademarks and Unfair Competition.
-Professor Rantanen's scholarship addresses legal issues in patent law from doctrinal, empirical, and theoretical perspectives, and he is a co-author of the widely-read PatentlyO law blog where he discusses recent developments in patent law legislation and jurisprudence.
+Professor Rantanen's scholarship addresses legal issues in patent law from doctrinal, empirical, and theoretical perspectives, and he is a co-author of the widely-read PatentlyO law blog.

 Following law school, Professor Rantanen served as a law clerk to the Hon.
 William C. Bryson of the United States Court of Appeals for the Federal Circuit and practiced with the firm of Munger, Tolles & Olson LLP for six years, focusing on patent litigation, appeals, and counseling.
 Immediately prior to joining Iowa Law he was a Visiting Researcher at the University of California Hastings College of the Law.

-In addition to his teaching and scholarship work, Professor Rantanen is the faculty advisor for the Iowa Intellectual Property Law Society student group, a member of the Iowa Innovation, Business & Law Center, and currently serves as the chair of the Faculty Clerkship Committee.
-For the 2014-15 academic year, Professor Rantanen will be on research leave during the fall and will teach the Introduction to Intellectual Property course in the spring.
-He will also co-teach an intersession course in International Intellectual Property during the May intersession period.
+In addition to his teaching and scholarship work, Professor Rantanen is the faculty advisor for the Iowa Intellectual Property Law Society student group and as a member of the Iowa Innovation, Business & Law Center.
+For the 2015-16 academic year, Professor Rantanen will teach Patent Law and the Capstone seminar in the fall and teach the Introduction to Intellectual Property course in the spring.
+He will also host the fall Innovation, Business & Law Colloquium.

 AB, Brown University, 1999